linux-system-roles/network/README.md

 For each host a list of networking profiles can be configure via the `network` variable.

+- For initscripts, profiles correspond to ifcfg files in `/etc/sysconfig/network-scripts/ifcfg-*`.

 - For NetworkManager, profiles correspond to connection profiles as handled by NetworkManager.

-- For initscripts, profiles correspond to ifcfg files in `/etc/sysconfig/network-scripts/ifcfg-*`.
+Fedora and RHEL use the `rh-plugin` for NetworkManager which also writes configuration files to `/etc/sysconfig/network-scripts/ifcfg-*` for compatibility.

 Note that the role primarily operates on networking profiles (connections) and not on devices.
 For example, in the role you would not configure the current IP address